surajbhan3/My_Daily_Tasks/August 2024.md

 - Created shortlist by employer and sotre the shortlist candidate
 - Searched glassdor credentials for api fetching
 - created social media share option in frontend

+## 10 Aug 2024
+- Added scroll to top functionality in frontend
+- Added migration file in backend
+- Added foreign key in jobsmodel
+- made changes in job controller
+- connected candidate comparison with backend
+-